Gary Thomas: Marriage will take off when a woman hears Song of Song 6:9 from her husband.

 Jim: That’s how we begin this.

-Gary: I mean, a linebacker's just gonna sink and so, it's a wife blessing her husband with the realization that he can’t be everything.
+Gary: And you decide that he defines what a successful husband is for me.
+I’m not gonna compare him to Joe.
+I’m not gonna compare him to Frank.
+I’m not gonna compare him to Antoine.
+It’s a wife blessing her husband with the realization that he can’t be everything.
 And so, when she gets married, she’s makin’ a commitment.
 If you’re not a handyman, I’m not faulting you for not bein’ a handyman.

 Jim: That makes me feel better.

 Jim: You know, I don’t play second fiddle to nobody, you know.
 (Laughing) But how does the second fiddle position work?
-And what I appreciated about it is that limelight search.
-Who’s gonna be the one in the limelight?
+And … and what I appreciated about it is that limelight search.
+Who’s gonna be—

-Gary: Willing to play that role to put as much effort and excellence and meticulousness into playing second violin as you do for the first violin.
+Gary: --to put as much effort and excellence and meticulousness into playing second violin as you do for the first violin.
 But he said, “Without the second violin, the orchestra isn’t gonna sound well.”
 I mean, you’ve got instruments that they do their part.
-If everybody’s tryin’ to play first violin, it's gonna be a disaster.
-And that’s what happens in marriage, is that we always want to be first violin and people are listenin’ today and saying, “Boy, I wish my husband was like that with me as the ballerina.”
+If everybody’s tryin’ to play first violin, it … it’s gonna be a disaster.
+And that’s what happens in marriage, is that we always want to be first violin and … and people are listenin’ today and saying, “Boy, I wish my husband was like that with me as the ballerina.”

 And that’s the mind-set that we’re talkin’ about, that (Sigh) do we believe Jesus or not?
 He said it’s better to give than to receive.